 When you first look for an auto title lender, you might be tempted to go with whichever lender is closest or most convenient.
 But when it comes to something as important as the title of your car, you should do a little more research first.
 There are many things that could make one auto title lender better than another, and if you have to drive just a little further to an area around you to find the best lender, you can at least rest easy knowing that you’ve chosen a trustworthy company to hold on to your title.

-Any time you are dealing with an industry like lending, you need to be sure that the company is properly licensed in the state of California.
+Are you are dealing with an industry like lending?
+You’ll need to be sure that the company is properly licensed in the state of California.
 In the state of California, for example, auto title lenders must lend each borrower at least $2,500 or more, to avoid the cap on small loans.
 The state of California places a maximum fee limit of no more than 30% of the total loan, although they do not limit the amount of time your loan terms can be.

 In order to discover if a lender you are considering is properly licensed and following the laws, you can check their website for information, or search the online directory for business licenses.
 The license to do business must be displayed in their office, so your final step could be visiting the office to see the license in person.

-With something as important as finances, it’s important to be sure that you are dealing with a company that is stable, and that has a long history of offering satisfactory service to previous clients.
-If your choice is between two companies, choose the lender who has been in business for longer, or whose online reviews are more positive.
-The only time you may want to choose a younger lender is if they are offering better rates in order to establish their business, or if they have much better reviews than the more established title lender.
+With something as important as finances, it’s important to be sure that you are dealing with a company that is stable.
+And, that has a long history of offering satisfactory service to previous clients.
+If your choice is between two companies?
+Choose the lender who has been in business for longer.
+Or, whose online reviews are more positive.
+The only time you may want to choose a new lender?
+It’s if they are offering better rates in order to establish their business.
+Or, if they have much better reviews than the more established title lender.

 When you are searching for a great title lender in or around your area, you can also consider the turnover of their employees.
 If you’ve noticed a different receptionist being trained every time you’ve visited the location, or if the company has recently hired new management, you may want to choose a different lender, whose employees have more experience providing loans to their clients.

 How much you will have to pay in the end depends on a variety of considerations.
 First is how much you borrow.
-If you need quite a lot of money to cover a major emergency, your principal amount will, of course, be higher.
+If you need money to cover a major emergency, your principal amount will be higher.
 Interest is calculated on how much you borrow, and how long your terms are.
-If at all possible, choose an auto title lender that provides you the longest terms – this will make each individual payment a little lower.
+Choose an auto title lender that provides you the longest terms.
+This will make each individual payment a little lower.
 Finally, fees should be no more than 30% of the total principle according to California state law.
 These should not be added to the principal until after the interest is calculated because you should not have to pay interest on the fees.